Tsukishima Area

 • Toyomi-cho

-It is a landfill completed in 1963 (1963), and the name of the town was selected from the questionnaire of residents.
-In addition to the harbor area, there are also fish frozen and refrigerated warehouses.
+This landfill was completed in 1963 (1963), and the name of the town was selected from the questionnaire of residents.
+In addition to the port area, there are also fish frozen and refrigerated warehouses.

 • Harumi

-In July 1937 (1937), Harumi-cho 1-chome to 6-chome was established.
-The name of the town was determined by the ward council at that time (Kyobashi Ward) from the hope of "always looking at the clear sea", and became Harumi by the display of the house in 1965 (1965).
+In July 1937 (1937), Harumi-cho 1-chome to 6-chome were established.
+The name of the town was determined by the ward assembly (Kyobashi Ward) at the time based on the hope of "always looking for a sunny sea", and it became Harumi by the display of the house in 1965 (1965).
 Harumi Wharf Park, where you can see the sea, is popular as a place for residents to relax.

 Pick up sightseeing spots and popularity!
 Featuring Tourist Attractions and Popular Spots!

-• Name: Tsukuda Island and River City 21
+• Yago: Tsukuda Island and River City 21

 A city where history and the future intersect

-A superb view of Tokyo Bay and a sparkling night view
+A spectacular view of Tokyo Bay and a sparkling night view

-• Name: Chuo-ku Festival (Tsukuda Festival: Sumiyoshi-jinja Shirine Reitaisai festival, Kanda festival, Hie-jinja Shrine Festival, Fukagawa Hachiman Festival, etc.)
+• Yago: Festivals in Chuo-ku (Tsukuda Festival: Sumiyoshi-jinja Shirine Reitaisai festival, Kanda festival, Hie-jinja Shrine festival, Fukagawa Hachiman festival, etc.)

 The main festival to convey the atmosphere of Edo is held once every three years.

-Pottery flat with beautiful cobalt color (Kumin Tangible Cultural Property)
+Pottery flat with beautiful cobalt color (Tangible Cultural Property inhabitant of a ward)

-Transportation (Citizens' Historic Site) that connects Tsukuda Island and the opposite bank for 300 years
+Transportation connecting Tsukuda Island to the opposite shore for 300 years (inhabitants' historic site)

 The main festival to convey the atmosphere of Edo is held once every three years.

-Name: Bon Odori in Chuo-ku (Oedo Festival Bon Odori Festival, Tsukuda Island Bon Odori, Tsukiji Honganji Noryo Bon Odori, etc.)
+Yago: Bon Odori in Chuo-ku (Oedo Festival Bon Odori Festival, Bon Odori on Tsukuda Island, Tsukiji Honganji Noryo Bon Odori, etc.)

 The gateway to the sea in Japan

-• Name: Chuo-ku Festival (Tsukuda Festival: Sumiyoshi-jinja Shirine Reitaisai festival, Kanda festival, Hie-jinja Shrine Festival, Fukagawa Hachiman Festival, etc.)
+• Yago: Festivals in Chuo-ku (Tsukuda Festival: Sumiyoshi-jinja Shirine Reitaisai festival, Kanda festival, Hie-jinja Shrine festival, Fukagawa Hachiman festival, etc.)

-• Name: Tsukuda Island and River City 21
+• Yago: Tsukuda Island and River City 21

 A city where history and the future intersect

-• Name: 8 bridges of Sumida River (Ryogoku Bridge, Shinohashi Bridge, Kiyosu Bridge, Sumida River Ohashi, Eitai Bridge, Chuo-ohashi Bridge, Tsukuda-ohashi Bridge, Kachidokibashi)
+• Yago: The Sumida River 8 bridges (Ryogokubashi Bridge, Shinohashi Bridge, Kiyosu Bridge, Sumida River Ohashi, Eitai Bridge, Chuo-ohashi Bridge, Tsukuda-ohashi Bridge, Kachidokibashi Bridge)

-Transportation (Citizens' Historic Site) that connects Tsukuda Island and the opposite bank for 300 years
+Transportation connecting Tsukuda Island to the opposite shore for 300 years (inhabitants' historic site)